• Home

 How do you sautée shrimp?

-Place raw shrimp, peeled, cleaned, and seasoned, into a pan of hot oil or butter and stir together just until the shrimp are cooked.
+Place raw, peeled, cleaned, and seasoned shrimp into a pan of hot oil or butter, and stir until just cooked.
 This cooks quickly.

 How long does sautéed shrimp take to cook?